AXES-SDSS: comparison of SDSS galaxy groups with all-sky X-ray extended sources: Data

+In the case of redMaPPer identification with {the Spectroscopic Identification of eRosita Sources} (SPIDERS) follow-up, the completeness level of 375~km~s$^{-1}$ is achieved at $z=0.1$, superseding the completeness level of the spectroscopic group finder.
+Thus, the SPIDERS cluster catalogue will offer additional sources in the same area.
+The advantages of spectroscopic group finders consist of their purity at lower halo masses, which is the focus of our study here, and group searches at $z<0.1$, a redshift range characterized by strong projection effects in red sequence cluster finders.
+For example, the authors of the DES paper even considered limiting redMaPPer studies to $z>0.2$ \citep{Abbott2020}.
+Thus, we are justified to present the results in the full redshift range of the SDSS group catalogue.

 Taking the extent of the X-ray emission as an estimate of the largest scale of the emission used to determine the centre and rationing it by the significance of the flux estimate, the uncertainty of X-ray positions for 90\% of sources are within $0.15 R_{200c}$ and $0.4 R_{200c}$ for compact and extended sources, respectively.
-This position uncertainty scales roughly with redshift: for the compact X-ray sources, it is within 0.1 and 0.2 $R_{200c}$ for redshifts below and above 0.06 for 90\% of sources and for extended -- within 0.3 and 0.5 $R_{200c}$.
+This position uncertainty scales with redshift: for the compact X-ray sources, it is within 0.1 and 0.2 $R_{200c}$ for redshifts below and above 0.06 for 90\% of sources and for extended sources the corresponding positional uncertainty is within 0.3 and 0.5 $R_{200c}$.
 Finally, we have eyeballed all the extended sources to flag source confusion and contamination cases.
-Contamination is determined by finding an enhancement in the X-ray emission at the position of an unassociated SDSS galaxy group or redMaPPer cluster.
-We have either changed the flux extraction area to avoid contamination and assigned a flag equal to 2 to the source or removed the source from the analysis in case of strong confusion and in cases where the significance of flux estimate from the uncontaminated area is low (below 95\% confidence level).
-We assign flag 3 to the sources where contamination could not be fully excluded but is also not obvious.
+The contamination is determined by finding an enhancement in the X-ray emission at the position of an unassociated SDSS galaxy group or redMaPPer cluster.
+We have either changed the flux extraction area to avoid contamination (and assigned a flag equal to 2 to the source) or removed the source from the analysis in cases of strong confusion and where the significance of flux estimate from the uncontaminated area is low (below 95\% confidence level).
+We assigned flag 3 to the sources where the contamination could not be fully excluded but was also not obvious.
 Flag 1 sources have no contamination.
-All X-ray flux measurements are corrected by comparing the extraction area to $R_{500c}$ and following the procedures outlined in \cite{finoguenov07}.
+All the X-ray flux measurements are corrected by comparing the extraction area to $R_{500c}$ and following the procedures outlined in \cite{finoguenov07}.
+We removed from the analysis the compact sources that require extreme (more than a factor of 12) X-ray flux corrections.
 In most cases, no corrections are made for extended sources.